 The key event in prehistory is undoubtedly the introduction of agriculture.
-At least one cultural historian (Jared Diamond) has argued that agriculture is the single greatest mistake in the life of our species.
+Some cultural historians argue that agriculture is the single greatest mistake in the life of our species.
 A similar view is developed by Daniel Quinn, an author who presents metahistorical issues in fictional form.
 In Ishmael a gorilla plays guru to an anthropologist, enlightening him about how humanity became split into two camps, Takers and Leavers, represented by Cain and Abel in the Bible.
 The Leavers are hunter-gatherers who live off nature and leave it intact, but the Takers are agriculturalists who take more than they need, thus devastating nature and infecting themselves with envy and competition.
 Here again, the crux of Eternal Conflict in the human realm seems to involve lack of self-regulation.

 Some alternative scenarios of prehistory attribute the discovery and development of agriculture to women.
 This claim figures strongly in the Feminist revision of history that proposes an alternative to the glorification of man the hunter as the mastermind of civilization.
 The value assigned to womans achievement in prehistory depends on the view one takes of agriculture.
 Ironically, giving women credit for this innovation during the Neolithic Revolution can be a way to blame them for the worst mistake in human evolution.
 The agricultural leap made it possible for large-scale settlements to be established, and the resulting social organization led (in many but not all cases) to urban-mercantile centers.
 The agricultural-urban experiment in the Middle East exacerbated and exaggerated the nature-culture split, thus upping the ante of Eternal Conflict.
 Now much more than survival was at stake, for agriculture introduces a division of wealth and labor, luxury, privilege, bureaucracy as well as the opposing factors, enslavement, deprivation, graft, poverty.